opensafely-core/ehrql/docs/index.md

 1. The [explanation](explanation/index.md) provides theoretical knowledge for studying ehrQL.

+### Conventions

+* :computer: steps you should follow on the computer you are using for studying or working with ehrQL
+* :notepad_spiral: explanatory information
+* :warning: important information
+* :grey_question: questions for you to think about

 ## ehrQL replaces cohort-extractor

 Whilst cohort-extractor will be supported for projects created before June 2023,